-Afterhours Care (Urgent Care)
+Urgent Care (Afterhours Care)

 An urgent care center is a great place to get help because they usually have extended hours (afterhours), doctors to treat common problems, and can see you quickly (usually in less than an hour).
-Urgent care centers can help you with ear infections, sore throats, urinary tract infections, minor cuts and burns, sprains, and other common health issues.
-Urgent care can be used for problems your doctor would normally help with.
+Urgent care centers can help you with problems such as ear infections, sore throats, urinary tract infections, minor cuts and burns, sprains, and other common health issues.
+Urgent care can be used for problems your doctor would normally help you with.
 Please call Member Services at 1-888-788-4408, TTY/TDY: 711 and they can help you find an urgent care center near you.